Nejc Skubic

 Nejc Skubic (born 13 June 1989) is a retired Slovenian footballer who played as a right-back.

 Club career

 Skubic signed a six-month contract with Romanian side Oțelul Galați in July 2011 and made his debut during a Cupa României match on 20 September 2011.
-He returned to Domžale in January 2012, signing two-and-a-half year contract.
+He returned to Domžale in January 2012, signing a two-and-a-half-year contract.

 International career

 Skubic received his first call-up to the senior Slovenia squad for the UEFA Euro 2016 qualifier against San Marino in October 2015.
+However, he was an unused substitute, and made his debut on 23 March 2016 against Macedonia instead.
+Overall, he earned a total of 23 caps, scoring 1 goal.